 “We’re seeing the incentives change, which has encouraged providers to move away from the fee-for-service mentality and instead look upstream and prioritise preventive services.
 You can herd cats, you just need to move the food.”

 —Brock Slabach, senior vice president of member services at the National Rural Health Association

 Rural health care challenges are nothing new, but the recent acceleration of rural hospital closures threatens to increase rural and urban health disparities, even beyond what they’ve been historically.
 Virtual health is one tool among many that can help address these challenges.

-With leadership from rural health care organizations, support from government agencies, and collaboration with other public and private entities, virtual health can help bridge the rural-urban health divide and allow rural residents and providers to reap the benefits of technology-assisted health care delivery.
+With leadership from rural health care organisations, support from government agencies and collaboration with other public and private entities, virtual health can help bridge the rural-urban health divide and allow rural residents and providers to reap the benefits of technology-assisted health care delivery.

-Deloitte Consulting's Virtual Health practice helps clients assess the transformative opportunities that can be possible through the use of virtual health, determines which capabilities would best serve their customer or patient populations, and aligns potential solutions to their strategic imperatives.
-Our work helps health care organizations build a scalable virtual health program that fits their needs, deploys strategic capabilities, and aligns capabilities to care delivery pathways.
-Our practice brings insights from leaders across the industry with experience in strategy, operations, human capital, technology, and a foundation in clinical and operational experience.
+Deloitte Consulting's Virtual Health practice helps clients assess the transformative opportunities that can be possible through the use of virtual health, determines which capabilities would best serve their customer or patient populations and aligns potential solutions to their strategic imperatives.
+Our work helps health care organisations build a scalable virtual health programme that fits their needs, deploys strategic capabilities and aligns capabilities to care delivery pathways.
+Our practice brings insights from leaders across the industry with experience in strategy, operations, human capital, technology and a foundation in clinical and operational experience.